clairefan816/Android-Projects/WebView/README.md

 WebView Project
 Implement significant characters of WebView in the app.
 Javascript support.
 ProgressBar represending the web progress.
+And the the page Favicon on Image View Both the ProgressBar and the Favicon will show up when the web page is loading, but disppear when the loading completed.

 PageTitle on ActionBar
 Page Favicon on ImageView
 Menu layfor for more buttons controlling the page load activities.